Susana465/camkii_thesis/40-results.md

 Based on the data, I hypothesize that the open conformation of CaMKII, rather than phosphorylation, is the key factor enabling binding to GluN2B.
 The observation that CaMKII can still bind GluN2B even when phosphorylation is inhibited by AS283 suggests that phosphorylation is not a strict requirement for complex formation.
 Regarding CaM binding, it's likely that the presence of CaM increases the likelihood of CaMKII being bound to GluN2B, rather than being an absolute necessity for the interaction.

 --

-okay so what i wanna say here in summary is that these results seem to match results from literature, BUT the thing is that the way camkii is binding may not be totally accurate. i mean it doesnt mean these results are wrong, its just that with the strucure of camkii, it is unlikely thta its doing this. what i imagine camkii is doing in th current model is that a holoenxyme binds to one nmdar, and then following subunits proceed to bind to adjacent ndmdars, kinda trapping the receptors. so like one holoenzyme traps a total of 12 nmdars. this is unlikely because of camkiis structure. camkii may more likely bind to nmdars with one of its subunits, but its actual protein structure is unlikely to let itextend binding to more than one, maybe two, nmdars.

-Moreover, in @fig-camkii-opening-nmdar, we observe a three-step, ladder-like progression of CaMKII binding to NMDARs.
-Each step corresponds to an increase in the number of CaMKII subunits bound: first reaching approximately 12 subunits, then 24, and finally 30.
-This pattern suggests that entire CaMKII holoenzymes (each containing 12 subunits) sequentially bind to NMDARs.

-Initially, one holoenzyme binds rapidly, with its subunits quickly associating with available NMDARs.
-Once 12 subunits are bound, a second holoenzyme begins binding.
-However, this process is slower, likely because after the first 12 subunits are bound, there are fewer free NMDARs left.
-Now, the second holoenzyme has fewer choices, and it may need to "search" or "diffuse" around more to find free receptors.
-Finally, after the second holoenzyme binds (up to 24 subunits), a third holoenzyme binds partially, occupying the remaining 6 NMDARs.
-By the time the third holoenzyme tries to bind, only 6 NMDARs are free — not enough for all 12 subunits.
-The progressive slowing reflects decreasing availability of free NMDARs for binding.
-The implications of these findings are discussed in the REFERENCE-SECTION; however, this particular mode of CaMKII binding to NMDARs may be an artifact of the model.
-Although not necessarily invalid, this aspect warrants further scrutiny and should be revisited in future research.

-this mode of binding of camkii to nmdars in the model is happening because of the way reaction rules are encoded: we do not prevent camkii subunits within the holoenzyme to be bound to nmdars a the same time. a future thing to do here would be to add a rule where only one camkii subunit from the holoenzyme can bind to nmdar; as this would allow for a higher chance of different camkii holoenzymes to interact with nmdars.

---